rehbergT/dgemm/README.md

         pkgbuild::compile_dll() # necessary due to a devtools change devtools::document()
         ```
-    * Python: A Readme/Vignette has to be supplied seperate (**Fake news?**).
+    * Python: A Readme/Vignette has to be supplied seperate.
 Only a long description can be included in the setup.py file (as shown in this example).

 * **Building Distributable Source Packages:**
     * R: open a shell in the root folder of this repository and run: